moleculerjs/moleculer-addons/packages/moleculer-db/README.md

 # Extend with custom actions
 Naturally you can extend this service with your custom actions.
-In this case we recommend to use only built-in methods to access or manipulate entities.

-> In the worst case you can call directly the adapter as `this.adapter.findById`.

 ```js
 const DbService = require("moleculer-db");